 Of course, those are abnormal returns and are surely why the price of the company is currently trading at 16 times price-to-book.
 What we want to figure out is if this abnormal level of profitability can continue going forward.

 Pretty much all income is translated into cash with little reinvestment in capital expenditures.

 Here’s net income compared to cash flow measures over the past five years:

-According to my assessment, maintenance capital expenditures in infrastructure, server equipment for data centers, computers, and so on amounts to about a conservative (as in high) figure of $50 million.
+According to my assessment, maintenance capital expenditures in infrastructure, server equipment for data centers, computers, and so on amount to about a conservative (as in high) figure of $50 million.
 This translates into an owner earnings figure that aligns very closely with net income of about $350 million.

 And with other software businesses, growing that income invites significant advantage of scale.
-Of course, the nature of FactSet and its competitors require costs related to high service levels and consultancy work to educate and retain clients, but a business built around information and internet-based solutions involves great opportunities for much improved margins as sales rise.
+Of course, the nature of FactSet and its competitors requires costs related to high service levels and consultancy work to educate and retain clients, but a business built around information and internet-based solutions involves great opportunities for much improved margins as sales rise.

-So how about the future growth?
+So how about future growth?

 Management sees good opportunities for creating future growth in the mid to high single-digit range towards 2022.
 But to drive that growth, investments are planned to increase automation and data collection.

 As the company writes in the annual report:

 “Over the next three years, we plan to accelerate our investments to increase the breadth and depth of our content and enhance our technology—with the goal of driving higher top-line growth at scale—while also implementing further cost reductions and increasing productivity to support that scale.”